Images make a bigger impact on site performance than most people realize.

 - ShortPixel connects with Cloudflare so my visitors always get my optimized images.

 WP Beginner tested five popular image compression plugins, and ShortPixel came out on top.
-I didn’t see their test until today, but it confirms my experience.
+I didn’t see their test until after I began writing this post, but it confirms my experience.

 I always wondered why Media Libraries supposedly already optimized by WP Smush were drastically smaller after I replaced Smush with ShortPixel.
 Now I know.